Hero Background

 American Income Life NAIC Rating

 The NAIC, or National Association of Insurance Commissioners, tracks customer complaints against life insurers on their yearly complaint index to help protect consumers.
-The NAIC rating scale ranges from 0 to 10.
-Insurers should aim to be below the average customer complaint rating of 1.
+The NAIC rating scale ranges from 0 to 10, and insurers should aim to be below 1.

-Per the NAIC’s most recent data from 2024, American Income Life Insurance is rated 3.02, indicating they have over three times the average number of customer complaints.
+The NAIC rates American Income Life 3.23, indicating they have over three times the average number of customer complaints.

 3